stefmolin/stefmolin.github.io/app/_posts/blog/travel/2024/odsc-east.md

 While each [book signing](/events/book-signings/) is different, I do get a lot of the same questions (so much so that I actually made an [FAQ](/books/Hands-On-Data-Analysis-with-Pandas-2nd-edition/#faq) 😂).
 Every once in a while, however, I will get a novel one.
 Here are my favorites from this session:

-- "How did you get here?" &ndash; "By plane," I joked 😂 I think the spirit of the question was more about how I got to be where I am today, so, subsequently, I shared my background.<sup>3</sup>
+- "How did you get here?" &ndash; "By plane," I joked 😂 I think the spirit of the question was more about how I got to be where I am today, so, subsequently, I shared my background.<sup id="footnote-3"><a href="#footnotes">3</a></sup>
 - "Do you ever experience imposter syndrome?" &ndash; I told them that I do, which they found surprising.
 I also shared the saying that the only people that don't experience imposter syndrome *are* the imposters.

 A few of the people in line for my book signing this time also mentioned that they loved seeing a woman making a name for herself in the space.
 It's heartwarming to think that I'm a role model now.